-Goals – what are they and what do I want?
-How do I go about setting goals?
+Goals – what are they and how do you set your goals?

-In order to make our dreams a reality we need to go about setting goals.
+In order to make our dreams a reality we need to go about setting our goals.
 They need to be clear, defined and obtainable.
-‘Debt reduction” is a dream not a goal.
+‘Debt reduction” is a dream, not a goal.
 A goal is a plan to get it done and needs to be achievable.

 In the following posts about setting goals, as I was collating them I realized that I was asking questions in lots of different ways and coming up with similar if not the same answers.
 I knew what was wrong, but how do I fix it.
 Although some topics changed over the years as the children grew up, I got rid of my house and garden, I sold businesses and the like – there were still questions I was asking.